MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-faqs-ai-suggestions.md

 ## Does Copilot support knowledge articles published in all languages?

-No, Copilot supports knowledge articles published only in English.
+No. Copilot supports knowledge articles published in the [English language](cs-region-availability-service-limits.md#language-support-for-ai-based-analytics-and-insights-in-customer-service) only.

 ## What best practices should I follow for knowledge sources?